Characterizations of Stability via Morse Limit Sets: Introduction

 \section{Introduction}

 An important example of Kleinian groups are called convex cocompact groups.
-These are exactly the subgroups $H$ whose orbit in $\mathbb{H}^3$ is convex cocompact.
-Additionally these groups admit compact Kleinian manifolds, and every infinite order element of a convex cocompact group is loxodromic.
+These are exactly the discrete subgroups $H<\text{Iso}^+(\mathbb{H}^3)$ whose orbit in $\mathbb{H}^3$ is convex cocompact.
+Additionally the quotient of $\mathbb{H}^3$ by these groups are compact Kleinian manifolds, and every infinite order element of a convex cocompact group is loxodromic.
 We highlight some of the other interesting properties of convex cocompact groups in the following theorem.

 \begin{thm} (\cite{marden_1974, sullivan_1985}) A Kleinian group $H<\text{Iso}^+(\mathbb{H}^3)\cong PSL_2(\mathbb{C})$ is called convex cocompact if one of the following equivalent conditions hold:

 \begin{enumerate} \item $H$ acts cocompactly on the convex hull of its limit set $\Lambda H$.